syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/How-To.md

 ---
 layout: post
 title: Events in Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to handle events in RangeSlider control for responsive user interactions
+description:  Learn how to handle events in RangeSlider control for responsive user interactions and implement custom behaviors in Xamarin.Android applications.
-platform: Xamarin.Android
+platform: xamarin.android
 control: RangeSlider
 documentation: ug
 ---
+# Events in Syncfusion® RangeSlider Control for Xamarin.Android
 ## How to get notifications when a thumb drag is started and completed?

 The `DragStarted` event is raised when a thumb is dragged.
 After the thumb releases the pointer capture, the `DragCompleted` event is raised.
 The `IsStartThumb` property of the `DragThumbEventArgs` returns a boolean value, which indicates the thumb used for performing drag operations.